NCELP Language Hubs background

 MFL Hubs were first announced in the DfE Social Mobility Action Plan (PDF), published in December 2017.
 In December 2018 the Centre for Excellence for Language Pedagogy (NCELP) was launched with Hub school network of nine Language Hubs.
 Each Hub comprised of 5 schools: 1 Lead School and 4 Hub Schools, which were selected by the Lead School.

-We drive, support, and monitor the work of a national collaborative network of MFL teachers and their schools to raise the standards of language teaching through the sharing of resources and good practice.
+We supported and monitored the work of this national collaborative network of MFL teachers and their schools to raise the standards of language teaching through the development of teaching resources, assessments, and professional development.

-All our CPD is underpinned by national and international research, particularly in the areas of vocabulary, phonics, grammar, meaningful practice, corrective feedback in interaction, target language use and motivation.
+All our professional development is informed by national and international research, particularly in the areas of vocabulary, phonics, grammar, meaningful practice, corrective feedback in interaction, target language use, assessment, and motivation.